Caesars Sportsbook promo code CBSDYW: Double your winnings on 10 bets for golf betting on Tuesday, April 7

 Double your winnings on your next 10 bets when you wager on major championship golf on Tuesday with the latest Caesars Sportsbook promo code CBSDYW

 The first golf major of the season is up for grabs this week in Augusta, Ga., the ideal time to claim the latest Caesars Sportsbook promo code CBSDYW, which gives new users the chance to double their winnings on their next 10 bets after wagering $1 or more.
-Top players like Scottie Scheffler, Rory McIlroy and Xander Schauffele highlight a 91-player field this week and there are numerous golf betting options available.
-Scheffler is the +550 betting favorite this week.
+Scottie Scheffler is the +550 betting favorite, followed by Bryson DeChambeau at +800.
 Go to Caesars Sportsbook and sign up now to bet on major championship golf:

 Head to the Caesars Sportsbook promo code review page to view the terms and conditions of this offer.